jj1bdx/airspy-fmradion/README.md

 ### FM multipath filter

 * An LMS-based multipath filter can be enabled after IF AGC
-* 40 IF sample stages before and ahead
+* IF sample stages can be defined by `-E` options
+* The stage number is both for before and ahead the reference point
+* The multipath filter order: (2 * stages) + 1
+* For Mac mini 2018 with 3.2 GHz Intel Core i7, 288 stages consume 99% of one CPU core
+* This filter is not effective when the IF bandwidth is narrow (192kHz)

 ## No-goals